i-dot-ai/consult/infrastructure/README.md

       3. Under services click on `i-dot-ai-consultations-<ENV>-ecs-service`
       4. Logs

-2. My release action failed at the `Terraform apply` stage**
+2. **My release action failed at the `Terraform apply` stage**
    1. Double check that build step has successfully passed
    2. Outputs of this stage are hidden as could contain sensitive information.
 Please ask someone from the engineering to help you debug this step.

-3. I am hitting some permision errors**
+3. **I am hitting some permision errors**
    1. This can be amended, please speak to a Cloud engineer to advise.

-4. If you'd like to connect to the hosted docker container to run bash commands in the container shell, you can do so by following this article: .
+4. **If you'd like to connect to the hosted docker container to run bash commands in the container shell**, you can do so by following this article: .
 In summary, you'll need:
    1. To install aws session-manager plugin